danidiaz/streaming-eversion/README.md

 ## What's in this library?

-Functions that turn pull-based stream operations defined within the pipes/streaming ecosystem into push-based, iteratee-like stream operations.
+Functions that turn pull-based stream operations from the pipes/streaming ecosystem into push-based, iteratee-like stream operations.

 Inspired by the blog post [Programmatic translation to iteratees from pull-based code](http://pchiusano.blogspot.com.es/2011/12/programmatic-translation-to-iteratees.html).

 ## Could you go into more detail?

-There are three streaming libraries that, often go together:
+There are three streaming libraries that often go together:
 [pipes](http://hackage.haskell.org/package/pipes),
 [streaming](http://hackage.haskell.org/package/streaming), and
 [foldl](http://hackage.haskell.org/package/foldl).

-Of these, the first two are pull-based: you take some (possibly effectful) source of values and keep extracting stuff until the source is exhausted and/or you have extracted all the info you need.
+Of these, the first two are pull-based: you take some (possibly effectful) source of values and keep extracting stuff until the source is exhausted and/or you have obtained all the info you need.

 Meanwhile, foldl is push-based: foldl folds are not directly aware of any source, they are like little state machines that keep running as long as